-Spas and hot tubs are like swimming pools in that they need chlorine to control the level of algae and bacteria in them.
-The chlorine releases some of the oxygen on the water molecules, which then kills these organisms to prevent them from growing in the water.
+Spas and hot tubs are like swimming pools in that they need chemicals to control the level of algae and bacteria in them.
+Bromine is the preferred hot tub sanitizer but is more expensive than other options.
+To cut costs, hot tub owners often use chlorine instead.
 It's important to maintain the correct amount of chlorine in your hot tub, just as it is in a pool.
-If the chlorine level is too low, the spa won't be sanitary, and if it's too high, the excess chlorine will dry out your skin.
+If the chlorine level is too low, the spa won't be sanitary.
+If it's too high, the excess chlorine will dry out your skin.
 A weekly check of your spa lets you maintain the proper chlorine levels on an ongoing basis.
 You will need to shock your hot tub, however, after heavy usage and when opening it for the season.